vwxyzjn/portwarden/README.md

 After the services are spinned up, go to http://localhost:8000 and follow the steps to setup scheduled backups.

+You will probably have to host Portwarden Server on your machine.
+One caveat is that Portwarden Server does *store your encryption key* (not your master password) and I don't feel comfortable managing your credentials.
+This server is really for my personal use and a demonstration of the modern architecture for my Software Design class (see below)

 ![alt text](./portwarden_server_demo.gif "Portwarden Server Demo")

 ## Portwarden Compared with Official Bitwarden Backup (As of 12/5/2018)